mikekosk/Urchin-Data-Cloud/README.md

 # Urchin Labs Data Cloud

-I often felt limited by my computer's processing power and memory capacity to run large data problems.
+I often felt limited by my computer's processing power and memory capacity to run large data science problems.
 However, building a data science environment in the cloud (and installing all the packages I needed) was time consuming and difficult.
 I wished there was a way to have access to powerful computational resources with only a single click.
-These scripts will spin up an Amazon EC2 instance and transform it into a data science environment that is no different than working within your local Jupyter notebook.
+This one-line script will spin up an Amazon EC2 instance and transform it into a data science environment that is no different than working within your local Jupyter notebook.

 As a default, the script installs and configures: